aajh/x86-emulator/README.md

 ## Compiling
 This project requires CMake 3.22 and a C++20 compiler.
-This project has no external dependecies.
+Additionally, `nasm` assebmler is required for the tests and automatic assembling of input programs.

 The requirements for building and testing can be installed with one of the following ways:
 ```